Turks & Caicos - Formalities

 When within range of the harbour, try to call the Harbour Master on VHF channel 16.
 They do not however always monitor the radio, particularly if it is a cruise ship day.

 Boats waiting to clear-in can either anchor in the designated anchorage zone or moor alongside the dock and await the boarding officer.
 Whilst the anchorage is crowded, it is preferable to the dock which is concrete and very high with widely-spaced rusty bollards and rubber tyres.
 Not designed for yachts.

 If necessary, the skipper should go ashore to the office to initiate clearance, but no one else must leave the boat until clearance is complete.

 Boarding officers will also give information regarding National Parks Regulations and details of the regulations that affect cruising while in national waters.

-The Harbour Master will issue a 7-day cruising permit for a reasonable US$50.
-Vessels wishing to stay longer must obtain a Cruising permit that is valid for 8-90 days and costs considerably more.
 No more than two 90 day cruising permits will be issued in one calender year.
 (See Fees below).

 Clearance formalities can be completed at the following ports and marinas:

 South Dock (for Sapodilla Bay anchorage), South Side Marina, Caicos Marina and Shipyard, Turtle Cove Marina, Turks and Caicos YachtClub (Leeward).

 Government Freighter Wharf (south end of the island), Coburn Town Dock (1/4 mile north of radio tower), Flamingo Cove Marina.

 Some of the marinas that have difficult entrances can be contacted on channels 16 or 68, either for advice, or they may send out a pilot boat, for which a charge is usually made.